oikos-cash/oikos-docs-bsc/content/contracts/testing.md

 ## Testnet E2E Tests

 Finally, under the `test/testnet` folder is a script that when run, will execute a basic PVT of our system.
-Because it's live testnet BNB and SNX, the script uses tiny amounts of the tokens in its execution.Tthis script is used after each deployment to a testnet to ensure health of the system.
+Because it's live testnet BNB and OKS, the script uses tiny amounts of the tokens in its execution.Tthis script is used after each deployment to a testnet to ensure health of the system.